Link Search Menu Expand Document

 4. Click Next.

-6. In the Project Setting dialog window, fill in or select the information needed as follows:
+7. In the Select Project Name and Folder dialog window, fill in or select the information needed as follows:

 8. Click Finish.

-Click on the Finish Button in the MCC Content Manager Wizard.
+• Click on the Finish Button in the MCC Content Manager Wizard to start downloading the Mandatory Harmony Content.

 Setup MPLAB® Harmony Project Configurator to Generate Code